digital-asset/daml/docs/source/daml/intro/0_Intro.rst

 An Introduction to DAML
 =======================

 DAML is a smart contract language designed to build composable applications on an abstract :ref:`da-ledgers`.
-In this intrduction, you will build an asset-holding and -trading application, and in the process learn about the structure of a DAML Ledger, and how to write DAML applications that run on any DAML Ledger implementation.
+In this introduction, you will build an asset-holding and -trading application, and in the process learn about the structure of a DAML Ledger, and how to write DAML applications that run on any DAML Ledger implementation.
 You will gain an overview over most important language features, how they relate to the :ref:`da-ledgers` and how to use the DAML SDK Tools to write, test, compile, package and ship your application.

 This introduction is structured such that each section presents a new self-contained application with more functionality than that from the previous section.
 You can find the DAML code for each section `here <https://github.com/digital-asset/daml/docs/source/daml/intro/daml>`_.